 2. Limited clientele

-MailChimp is a wonderful tool and as far as its reach goes, everyone wants to use it first especially when they are new to the world of email marketing.
+MailChimp offers a wonderful tool and as far as its reach goes, everyone wants to use it first especially when they are new to the world of email marketing.

 Now the reasons for the same can be many because both B2B and B2C industries seem to apply the email marketing tactic to ultimately drive business growth.

 3. No visual automation

-One drawback about the automation feature is that you can’t create visual workflows, like other tools such as GetResponse where you can see which response will trigger when.
+One drawback of the automation feature is that you can’t create visual workflows, like other tools like GetResponse email where you can see which response will trigger when.